Contractor Management 20 min

 Typically, only large enterprises consider this option.
 Unless you plan to expand aggressively into a single country, it might not make sense to spend tens of thousands of dollars and wait several months (or longer) to open your own foreign entity.

-Most companies hiring employees in other countries choose to work with an employer of record.
-Your employer of record employs workers in other countries on your behalf, handling payroll, benefits, taxes, and compliance for your international team members.
+Most companies hiring employees in other countries choose to work with an EOR.
+Your EOR employs workers in other countries on your behalf, handling payroll, benefits, taxes, and compliance for your international team members.

-As the most trusted employer of record in the industry, Remote provides the security and expertise you need to expand your global workforce.
-We only offer services in countries where we own our own local legal entities, which means we can guarantee local expertise wherever you hire — a guarantee no other employer of record can match.
-Because we own all our own entities, we are also able to provide you with fully transparent pricing and no hidden fees.
+As the most trusted EOR in the industry, Remote provides the security and expertise you need to expand your global workforce.
+We only offer services in countries where we own our own local legal entities, which means we can guarantee local expertise wherever you hire — a guarantee no other EOR can match.
+Because we own all our own entities, we can also provide you with fully transparent pricing and no hidden fees.

 Use our Contractor Compliance Checklist to avoid misclassification